Unidata/LDM/log/mainpage.md

 option `--with-ulog` is given to the `configure` script.

-This module manages a FIFO queue of log messages for each thread in a process. `log_add*` function add to the queue.
+This module manages a FIFO queue of log messages for each thread in a process. `log_add*` functions add to the queue.
 At some point, one of the following should occur:
   - A final message added and the accumulated messages emitted by `log_error()`, for example;